chrissimpkins/ink/README.md

 #### User-defined token substitutions

 `ink` supports user-defined text replacement tokens in the source document with the `--find=` command line option.
 This option permits you to define your own template token format and render text replacements as you would with template files that follow the ink template specification.
-This approach also permits use of ink as a stream editor for routine find/replace text substitutions with string literal or regular expression pattern token matches in the source document.
+This approach also permits use of ink as a stream editor for routine find/replace text substitutions with string literal or regular expression pattern token matches in the source document. `ink` supports the [re2 regular expression syntax](https://github.com/google/re2/wiki/Syntax).

 ```
 $ ink --find=[find string value or regular expression pattern] --replace=[replacement string] [options] [template path 1]...[template path n]